Cris567/electionresults-app/README.md

 Run ` npm install chart.js --save` to install.

-### Development server
+## Development server

-Start Flask as described in Backend Setup above and navigate to `http://localhost:5000/`.
+To run the application start Flask as described setup the project environment as described in Setup and navigate to `http://localhost:5000/`.

 ### Further help